forem/forem/config/feed/README.md

 - **_Relevancy Feed_:** The _relevancy feed_ (or for this document the _feed_)
   builds the list of articles a user sees on the homepage of a Forem.
 - **_Relevancy Score_:** Each article is assigned a _relevancy score_ based on
-  the _lever_ configuration of the current _feed strategy_.
-It is the product of all applicable _relevancy factors_ for each of the _levers_ in the _feed strategy_.
+  the _lever_ configuration of the current _feed variant_.
+It is the product of all applicable _relevancy factors_ for each of the _levers_ in the _feed variant_.

 At a future point, we might allow for the site creators to pick one or more feed strategies for the _relevancy feed_ and even allow a member to specify their